Find need- and merit-based awards to put toward your accounting education.

 Many other College of Business and Economics and university-wide scholarships may be available to you.

 The Accounting Advisory Board Scholarship is open to incoming freshman who intend to pursue a career in accounting.
 The scholarship is renewable.
-Applications for initial awards for academic year 2019-2020 can be submitted through March 1, 2019.
+Applications for initial awards for academic year 2020-2021 can be submitted through March 1, 2020.
 Your application must include a current resume, unofficial transcript, an essay, and a letter of recommendation.
+Applicants must use their TU ID to apply.

 The accounting department awards the following scholarships to current students with an accounting major who meet the other requirements.